matriax/Babylon3D/README.md

 # Babylon3D

 Feel free to open a new issue if you are experiencing a bug or would like to see a new feature.
-You can either [browse existing issues](https://github.com/matriax/Babylon3D/issues) or [create a new issue](https://github.com/matriax/Babylon3D/issues/new) .
+You can either [browse existing issues](https://github.com/matriax/Babylon3D/issues) or [create a new issue](https://github.com/matriax/Babylon3D/issues/new).
+[Read before post an Issue](https://github.com/matriax/Babylon3D/blob/master/READ_BEFORE_POST_AN_ISSUE.md)

 Problems on Babylon3D or your 3D editor?
 [Read the wiki](https://twitter.com/DavitMasia) with the main problems you may find.